minio/docs/source/glossary.rst

    disk encryption
      The conversion of all of the contents written to a disk to values that cannot be easily deciphered by an unauthorized entity.
-     Disk encryption can be used in conjuntion with other encryption technologies to create a robust data security system.
+     Disk encryption can be used in conjunction with other encryption technologies to create a robust data security system.

    encryption at rest
      A method of encryption that stores an object in an encrypted state.